Parikshit97/github-pr-analytics/API_DOCS.md

 ## 📦 Notes

-- All endpoints require authentication via GitHub OAuth.
+- All endpoints require authentication via **GitHub Personal Access Token**, if accessed via Postman.
+- If accessed via Browser, requires authentication using **GitHub**
 - MongoDB Atlas is used to log and persist requests and analytics data.
 - The project is deployed as a Docker container on [Render](https://render.com).

 ---

-For more information, visit the [project repository](https://github.com/<your-username>/github-pr-analytics).